Skip to main content

 Context Adherence is critical in tasks that require strict fidelity to provided documents or sources.

-Context Adherence: Measures whether the response strictly reflects the information available in the provided context (e.g., retrieved documents, input references).
+Context Adherence: Measures whether the response reflects the information available in the provided context (e.g., retrieved documents, input references).

 Correctness: Measures whether the response is factually accurate based on external truth—regardless of the provided context.